bromite/bromite.github.io/chromium.md

 <img title="Chromium - provided by Bromite project" src="/chromium.png" width="96" alt="Chromium" />

-As part of the Bromite project the vanilla Chromium releases (built with same settings and optimizations of Bromite, but no patches) are provided.
+Chromium releases (built with same settings and optimizations of Bromite, but no patches) are provided as part of the Bromite project.
-This is mostly useful to detect new features/bugs in Chromium and compare functionality with Bromite, but it is as well a 100% vanilla working Chromium browser (with all the pros/cons).
+They are mostly useful to detect new features/bugs in Chromium and compare functionality with Bromite, but they provide as well a 100% vanilla working Chromium browser (with all the pros/cons).

 * [Bromite home page](/)
 * [&rarr; Chromium home page](https://www.chromium.org/Home)